The word, “Professional,” resonates with most men.

 “Honey, by the way, I quit my job.
 I am going to become a professional golfer.”

-The word “profession” can also mean different things to different people.
-But at its core, it’s meant to be an indicator of trust or achievement in a particular field.
+The word “profession” can mean different things to different people, but at its core, it’s meant to be an indicator of trust or achievement in a particular field.
 In regards to Christianity, it’s a more practical term.
 It is what a person says to be true about faith and life.

 Here is one definition from the Cambridge Dictionary: